godotengine/godot-docs/contributing/documentation/docs_image_guidelines.rst

 is that all outlines and arrow lines should be 2 pixels wide.

 Finally, some images might require text to differentiate multiple parts of an image.
-There are no strict requirements other than use an easy to read non fancy font.
+There are no strict requirements other than use an easy to read non-fancy font.
 As for color the yellow color from before should also be used, but black or other colors can be used if appropriate.
 For example, if yellow blends into the image, or if there are multiple outlines in multiple colors.